JSBSim-Team/jsbsim/doc/DevelopersDocs.md

 31:     import jsbsim
 31: ImportError: libJSBSim.so.1: cannot open shared object file: No such file or directory
 ```
-**A:** This error means that the library loader cannot find the JSBSim shared library (`libJSBSim.so.1`) so you must tell it where it is located.
+**A:** This error means that the dynamic linker `ld.so` cannot find the JSBSim shared library (`libJSBSim.so.1`) so you must tell it where it is located.
 For that purpose, you can use the environment variable `LD_LIBRARY_PATH` like below
 ```bash
 > LD_LIBRARY_PATH=$PWD/src ctest
 ```